top of page

 Celebrities lashed out at Apple this week in response to an advertisement for their new iPad Pro.
 The short promotional trailer depicted a trumpet, grand piano, guitar, and record player being slowly crushed by a hydraulic press.

-When the plates finally separated for the grand reveal, all that remained was a thin, sleek Apple tablet.
+When the plates finally separated for the big reveal, all that remained was a thin, sleek Apple tablet.
 That didn't go over so well with artists in the anti-AI camp.

 Many interpreted the ad as advocating for "crushing the arts" with technology.